amartincolby/Rust-Quick-Guide/README.md

     TypeScript will infer an anonymous type that will then be used to type-check later uses of this object.
 This sort of entity in JavaScript and TypeScript is called an object literal.
-Rust also has the term "struct literal" but it denotes the entity created _by_ a struct usage. */
+Rust also has the term "struct literal" but it denotes the entity created when instantiated with a struct. */

     /*** Unit Struct ***/

-    /* One of the best aspects of OCaml was, since it separated the existence of an identifier and value in both the logic and the type structure, to have _unbound_ type identifiers that had no values.
+    /* One of the best aspects of OCaml, since it separated the existence of an identifier and value in both the logic and the type structure, was to have _unbound_ type identifiers that had no values.
 These are known as _abstract_ types.
 In Rust, the language is a bit muddled and they instead refer to them as "unit structs".
-Unit again rears its head, but you will have to wait a little longer for a discussion on it.
+A discussion of `unit` will come later.

     The below struct is a unit struct.
 Any entity using this struct does not need to know its structure just so long as usage of the type is consistent.